 In this course, we will explore perspectives and research on domain-specific and domain-general learning in and out of schools, especially those typically considered in the field of the learning sciences.
 We will examine various perspectives researchers use to inform their work and how these perspectives provide insight into what it means to learn and know.
+The course objectives include the following:

 This course provides an overview of major theories of human development from childhood through adulthood.
 This course will focus on the individual learner as influenced by individual and social-learning processes; the interrelationships between human learning and development; social settings for learning such as classroom, business, and informal learning environments; the applications of learning theories and models; the learning of language(s), content, social practices, and reasoning processes.
 Emphasis will be placed on how social, cultural, and linguistic diversity interacts to create variation in human learning.